 Until a hundred years or so ago, no one would have asked you your Sun sign.
 You would have been described by the planetary energy which dominated your personality.

 In fact, English still has lots of planet-words: sunny or beaming (Sun), lunatic or (Moon), mercurial (Mercury), venial or venereal (Venus), martial (Mars), jovial (Jupiter), saturnine (Saturn).

-Here’s another astrological secret hidden in plain sight…
+Here’s another astrological secret is hidden in plain sight…